When you specialise in marketing automation, things are bound to go wrong sometimes.

 We believe that you should always try to learn from other peoples’ mistakes.
 That’s why we interviewed consultants, in-house marketers, and entrepreneurs about their top failures with marketing automation.

-But…we don’t want to dwell in the negative too, so we asked them their top win too.
+But… we don’t want to just dwell on the negatives, so we asked them their top wins too.
 This way, you can not only learn what to avoid but also learn what to test for yourself.